AutodeskGames/stingray-docs/source/interactive_help/sdk_help/custom_flow_nodes_c/in_c.md

 }
 ~~~

-When your node no longer needs to be available in the editor -- typically when the game shuts down -- you should also unregister your node by calling `FlowNodesApi::unregister_trigger_function()` with the name of your node:
+When your node no longer needs to be available in the editor -- typically when the app shuts down -- you should also unregister your node by calling `FlowNodesApi::unregister_trigger_function()` with the name of your node:

 ~~~{c}
 static void shutdown_game()